Bond University: History

-Campus and facilities
+Campus and buildings

 The Bond University campus features a series of sandstone buildings centred around human-made Lake Orr.
 The campus was conceived and developed by master planner Daryl Jackson of Jackson Architecture with significant input from Queensland architect Robin Gibson.
 The signature arch building was designed by Japanese architect Arata Isozaki, inspired by the Arch of Constantine in Rome, Italy.

 Students at Bond University have access to a number of academic, technological and recreational facilities.

 Recent alterations to the campus facilities include: